 From the patio, there’s a nice view of Guiyang.
 You can even see Qianling mountain if you look to the left of the view in this photo.
 It’s tempting to stay all afternoon in the sun, but remember, the high altitude of the city means you can get a sunburn pretty quickly.

 The menu is in English and Chinese, though it’s lacking in the munchies department.
 When you walk in, just head to the table you want.
-The owner will come with a menu and will bring your drink to you when it’s ready.
+The server will come with a menu and will bring your drink to you when it’s ready.
 When your drink arrives, be ready to pay.
 They take cash, Alipay, WeChat wallet, or bank card.

 Standing in front of Starbucks at Hunter Mall, if you look across the street you can see the big set of stairs next to Kamii Restaurant.
 Cross the street to get to them, and head up.
 At the top of the stairs, there’s a gate.
 Go through it and you’ll see the beige doors to the apartment building that houses Rooftop.
 The doors are usually kept locked but it’s a busy building with lots of foot traffic, so there’s always somebody to let you in.
 If you’ve managed to arrive at a time when there’s nobody else around, there is a security guard booth inside and to the left of the doors.
 Knock on the door and give your most pathetic puppy-dog eyes to the guards and they’ll buzz you through.